peckjon/taskeract/README.md

 1. Copy all files from the `.github` folder into your own repository's `.github` folder (or fork this repo if starting fresh)

+1. In your new repository, [create the following labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label): `TASK: generic`,`TASK: blogpost`,`TASK: video`
+    - pick any colors you prefer
+    - if you have changed the issue templates, create the labels defined in their "labels:" array instead.

-2. Inside `.github/workflows/taskeract-created.yml` and `taskeract-edited.yml`, change `REPOSITORY_NAME` to be your new repository
+1. Inside `.github/workflows/taskeract-created.yml` and `taskeract-edited.yml`, change `REPOSITORY_NAME` to be your new repository

-3. If you want to notify regional supervisors when new issues are created, add their handles to `SUPERVISORS_BY_REGION` inside `.github/workflows/taskeract/utils.py`
+1. If you want to notify regional supervisors when new issues are created, add their handles to `SUPERVISORS_BY_REGION` inside `.github/workflows/taskeract/utils.py`

-4. Decide whether to use the Project Board automation available in this tool.
+1. Decide whether to use the Project Board automation available in this tool.
 While [Project Boards](https://docs.github.com/en/issues/planning-and-tracking-with-projects) provide a [native mechanism](https://docs.github.com/en/issues/planning-and-tracking-with-projects/automating-your-project/adding-items-automatically) for auto-adding issues to projects, Taskeract gives you a bit more control over which issues are added, and allows you to set field values as you do.
     - If you'll be using Taskeract's board automation:
       - create a secret in your repo called `ADD_TO_PROJECT_PAT` which contains a token capable of editing any project boards you'll be adding issues to
       - change the project URLs and field values in the "add to project and set project fields" section of `.github/workflows/taskeract-created.yml`